Clemson–South Carolina rivalry: 2012: Second top-15 matchup

 In 2012, both teams were ranked inside the top fifteen for only the second time ever, and the first since 1987.
 Additionally, the 2012 matchup broke last season's record for combined wins between both teams, with nineteen.
 Clemson was ranked No. 12 with a 10–1 record, while South Carolina was ranked No. 13 with a 9–2 record.
 Clemson was a 4-point favorite at home.
 The Tigers were considered to have an explosive offense, but hadn't yet been tested against a defense like the Gamecocks, who ranked thirteenth nationally.
 Led by sophomore backup quarterback Dylan Thompson, South Carolina defeated Clemson with a final score of 27–17.
 South Carolina star defensive end Jadeveon Clowney registered 4.5 sacks, setting the school single-season record with thirteen sacks.
 It was the Gamecocks' fourth consecutive victory over the Tigers, tying the school record for most consecutive wins over Clemson, having last won four in a row in 1951–54.
 With his 65th victory, South Carolina head coach Steve Spurrier became the winningest head coach in program history, surpassing Rex Enright.

 2013: Highest-ranked meeting

 In the highest-ever ranked matchup between the two teams (No. 6 Clemson playing at No. 10 South Carolina), the Gamecocks secured their fifth straight victory over the Tigers with a score of 31–17.
-Carolina took advantage of six turnovers by Clemson, including two during punt returns, to secure the victory.
+South Carolina took advantage of six turnovers by Clemson, including two during punt returns, to secure the victory.
 The win marked the Gamecocks' longest streak versus Clemson in the rivalry's history.
 With the win, South Carolina quarterback Connor Shaw finished his college career unbeaten at Williams-Brice Stadium.